 The Pfafstetter system is a widely accepted methodology for the description of watershed/basin topology.
 The system describes the regional anatomy of a stream network using a hierarchical arrangement of decimal digits.
 The Pfafstetter system is important because it assists in the identification of subbasins (or various scales) that have been processed using geographic information systems (GIS).

 Fig. 1 The Pfafstetter coding system for watershed identification

 A Level 0 catchment corresponds to a continental-scale size or, alternatively, one that drains into the ocean.
 Higher levels represent progressively finer subdivisions of the Level 0 catchment.
-Theoretically, the system is not limited in the number n of levels.
+Theoretically, the system is not limited in the number of levels.
 In practice, however, n = 6 to 8 levels are usually sufficient.
 At each level, each watershed is assigned a specific integer m, varying from m = 0 to 9, based on its location and function within the drainage network.

 At each level,